davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 updates maximum hourly precipitation by day histogram for a third city
 * OpenMeteoEDA_202306_v006 updates maximum hourly precipitation by day histogram for all cities

+### Expansions week of 31-AUG-2026
+* OpenMeteoEDA_202306_v006 plots maximum hourly precipitation by day histogram by month for a single city